ArasanKavi/python_githubactions_dockerize/README.md

 # publish_to_container_registry

-- this repo is publising a docker image to a container registry
+- this repo is publising a docker image to a container registry (Docker Hub)